 1. The main campus flagpole is located in the plaza of the Chapel and is reserved solely for displaying the United States and United Nations flags.

 2. The U.S. flag will be lowered to half-staff at the direction of the President of the United States.
 Further, the U.S. flag will be lowered to half-staff at the direction of the Macalester President’s office for the death of a current or former member of the faculty, staff or Board of Trustees.

 3. Flags of countries where current students hold passports will be displayed at campus events.
 Students with questions pertaining to nationality or citizenship and cases of multiple passports should contact the Director of International Student Programs.

-4. Flags of countries where current students hold passports will be flown on the flagpoles at the west entrance of Carnegie Hall and in CafeMac.
+5. Flags of countries where current students hold passport and tribal enrollment will be flown on the flagpoles at the west entrance of Carnegie Hall and in Café Mac.
 The flags are displayed on a rotating basis, at the direction of the Director of Campus Activities and Operations.